F-4. Campus Sponsorships

 The criteria and procedure outlined below will be used by the Office of the Chancellor when considering such requests.

-Sponsorship – Financial or in-kind support to an event, organization or activity that is given in exchange for acknowledgement, recognition or promotion.
+Sponsorship – Financial or in-kind support of an event, organization, or activity that is given in exchange for acknowledgement, recognition, or promotion.

-Sponsorship expense object code 4880 – Includes payments to external entities such as community or charitable organizations for the purposes of donation, acknowledgment, event participation or attendance.
-Although the goal of the sponsorship may include some recognition/acknowledgement for the university or a specific unit, the sponsorship object code should be used if the money goes to an organization whose main mission is not public relations or advertising.
+Sponsorship expense object code 4880 – Includes payments to external entities such as community or charitable organizations for the purposes of donation, acknowledgment, event participation, or attendance.
+Although the goal of the sponsorship may include some recognition/acknowledgement for the university, or a specific unit, the sponsorship object code should be used if the funds go to an organization whose main mission is not public relations or advertising.
 For example, purchasing a table for a non-profit event in a local community may result in the university being acknowledged in a program book for its sponsorship of the event.
 In this case, the event should be reported on the sponsorship object code.
-However if the university or unit of the university purchases an ad in a publication by the non-profit then this is to be considered advertising and would be reported under the current advertising object code (4802).
+However, if the university or unit of the university purchases an ad in a publication by the non-profit then this is to be considered advertising and would be reported under the current advertising object code (4802).

 As a regional campus of Indiana University, the mission of IU Southeast involves, in part, engagement with the civic and professional organizations, events, and activities of the community.
 Sponsorships are valuable and important ways in which IU Southeast demonstrates engagement in the life of the region.